Home

 Preparation for the Pharaohs Workshop

 1. Please give the children a permission slip for wearing make-up.
-After lunch, one boy and girl will be selected to wear Egyptian clothes, jewellery and make-up.
-All the children will have the chance to wear perfume, so you may want permission for that too (although skin reactions are very rare, the perfume does contain nut oil).
+Before lunch, one boy and girl will be selected to wear Egyptian clothes, jewellery and make-up.
+All the children will have the chance to wear perfume, so you may want permission for that too (although skin reactions are very rare).
 A permission slip is provided here.
 You may want to take photographs of the children who are dressed up at the end.

-2. Please print off and fill in the form below to assign the crafts activities to pairs based on their abilities.
+2. Please fill in the form below to assign the crafts activities to pairs based on their abilities.
 I have rated the difficulty level of each task for a typical year 4.
-Each child will make their own except for the Tutankhamun collar which requires four children, and the large papyrus painting and falcon pectoral which both require two.
+Each child will paint their own copy of a scarab or a shabit (or both if you have opted for this) .

 3. If possible arrange for a couple of teaching assistants, or any other adults, to be available to assist in the artefacts part of the workshop.